arhen/bananamvc/README.md

-# MVC FRAMEWORK #
+# BANANA MVC #

-What is MVC Framework?
+What is BANANA MVC?
 That is a Simple PHP files that used MVC Design Patterns.
 This Framework is very good for Learning basic of Populars PHP Framework like CI, Laravel, etc

 ### What is this repository for? ###